Save Energy On Home Heating With The Nest

 Warnings: Before You Buy

-There are a few things to research and think about before you buy any device that is connected to the Internet.
+There are a few things to research, and think about, before you buy any device that is connected to the Internet.
 As with any device that is connected, it can be hacked.
-It may not be devastating in its actions but it could be used in causing a site to a website to crash by a hacker controlling various online device to constantly poll an IP address.
+It may not be devastating in its actions, but it could be used in causing a site to a website to crash by a hacker controlling various online devices to continuously poll an IP address.
 The only way to know is by regularly checking your network traffic to see if there is an increase in activity from your device.
 Staying updated with your device drivers for your router and the Nest will go a long way in keeping you safe.

-Another thing to research before you purchase you Nest is to see if your current WiFi router is compatible.
+Another thing to research before you purchase your Nest is to see if your current WiFi router is compatible.
 Here is a link to the Nest Support page dealing with that info. goo.gl/7u92iQ

 Photo GalleryClick thumbnail to view full-size